100 Days Before the Command: Reception

 Louis Menashe wrote in Cinéaste that "the harshness of Soviet basic training was legendary, outstripping other nations in that regard."
 Director Erkenov conveys those atrocities "mostly through a moody, elliptical, and often incomprehensibly enigmatic style; 100 Days is uneven; by turns haunting and edgy, and irritatingly obtuse, but powerful overall."
 Julian Graffy of Sight and Sound thought "the poetry of the film has a terrible bleakness; at its end there is no explanation, no atonement, not even any particular interest in the chain of death; instead, in a world drained of colour, light, air even, another dread day dawns."

 Derek Malcom of The Guardian observed that while the film is "clearly anti-military", it is more focused on "life's victims, and Erkenov's images bring them to life with stark elegance."
 Malcom points out that "there is very little screenplay and no plot to speak of; the film merely exists on the edge of a dark, humiliating and brutal abyss."
 He also highlighted that there are "copious homoerotic undertones", and although the movie "clearly has power and talent; what it lacks in the end is the drama of properly coherent story-telling."

 The Observer's film critic Philip French stated it is a "homoerotic film with a succession of often striking, dreamlike images, most frequently of naked soldiers in showers, steam baths, barrack-rooms and prison cells; images of humiliation and despair recur, but there is no coherent narrative; it looks rather like a funny thing that happened to Derek Jarman on the way to the Gulag."
-Eric Hansen wrote in Variety Magazine that "hough technically poor and dramatically erratic, this metaphoric, slightly surrealistic look at life in the Russian military packs a punch."
+Eric Hansen wrote in Variety Magazine that "though technically poor and dramatically erratic, this metaphoric, slightly surrealistic look at life in the Russian military packs a punch."
 Overall, he concludes that "Erkenov succeeds in invoking a heady atmosphere and a meaty, homoerotic suggestiveness that lend a strange attraction to his characters piteous roads to self-destruction."